 ‘I noticed how the role of colour in conflict serves as an illuminating metaphor for the seeming vacuity of group differences’

 My views and opinions were keenly listened to and acknowledged and I was asked many questions about my line of work.
-I explained that, without the presence of independent security forces in the areas of Kenya considered to be violent conflict zones, peace is impossible.
+I explained that peace is impossible without the presence of independent security forces in the areas of Kenya considered to be violent conflict zones.
 This is why we must enlist the help of security agencies and cooperate closely with the police in our peace efforts and mediation strategies.
 In Baringo, for example, the establishment of Community Policing Committees and Forums has enabled locals to give the police crucial intelligence information.
 Plans to steal from or mete out revenge on communities have been thwarted as the police are able to swing into action without delay.

 ‘… our collective aim is to have women present at the negotiating table, and I now feel confident that young women should be accorded a seat’